mtumilowicz/scala-zio2-zstream-workshop/README.md

             * can be used to describe streams that continue forever
         * effectual variant: unfoldZIO
             * example: reading incrementally from a data source while maintaining some cursor
+    * groupByKey
+        * example
+            ```
+            stream.groupByKey(_.key) { case (key, stream) => operations on stream}
+            ```
+        * function will helpfully push entries with the same key to their own sub-stream
+            * reason: are potentially infinite
+        * `apply` function of groupBy/groupByKey:
+            * already using flatMapPar under the hood
     * many operators have effectual variants (ZIO suffix)
         * for effectual variants - many have parallel variants (Par suffix)
         * example: map, mapZIO, mapZIOPar
+        * digression
+            * problem: enters your 100mb/sec production stream of ~200'000 messages each second, and suddenly your app can’t keep up even though its CPU usage seems desperately low.
+            * reason: absence of parallelism
+                * if you’ve expressed your logic using .map or .flatMap only on your stream, well, that particular stage of your processing pipeline is guaranteed to be run on a single fiber
+            * solution: replace the mapM/flatMap that where applying the business logic to the stream with mapMPar (or some variants)
 * running stream
     1. transform ZStream to a ZIO effect
         * ZStream produces potentially infinitely many values